mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Preferably has draw power support
 - Preferably can re-use cards in GY
 - Can be Xyz/Pendulum/Ritual focused
+- Each deck can be only one variation
 - Only use for Farming or Event duels
 - Can have any Xyz/Pendulum/Ritual cards
 - No Spirit/Union/Gemini/Toon/Lv/Flip type